-Update: After 50 years as an art professor at Brescia, Sister Mary Diane retired in 2018.
-She is now residing at the Motherhouse.
+After 50 years as an art professor at Brescia, Sister Mary Diane retired in 2018.
+She went to heaven on June 28, 2021.

 Becoming an Ursuline Sister came as no surprise to Sister Mary Diane Taylor and her family.
 Since she started first grade in the Fredericktown public school system in Washington County, Kentucky, she had been taught by the Ursuline Sisters of Mount Saint Joseph.
 She was taught by Ursulines through eight years of grade school and four years of high school at Fredericktown before beginning her postulancy at Mount Saint Joseph following her graduation from high school.

 “I don’t remember any moment when my calling to a religious life came,” says Sister Mary Diane.
 “It always seemed to be what I wanted to do.
 I never wavered on it.
 But I didn’t decide on the Ursulines until my senior year in high school.”

 Why the Ursulines?
 “Because I was more familiar with them than anyone else and I had been to the Mount before,“ she explained.
 “The women who directed the choir in our church and their husbands would always take a school bus to the Mount to get the teachers to bring them back to The Burg – as Fredericktown is called – for the start of the new school year.
 They would let anybody in the choir travel along for the experience and I did just that.”

 After graduating from Fredericktown High School, familiar with the Ursulines and familiar with Mount Saint Joseph, Sister Mary Diane began her postulancy that fall at the Mount.